 Move approval of COA 2016-063 (Building 'E'), a.k.a.
-Cathcart House for the relocation of the contributing structure on the property located at 38 South Swinton Avenue, OSSHAD to the property located approximately 20 feet south of its existing location on Block 61 (address to be determined) OSSHAD by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation.
+Cathcart House for the relocation of the contributing structure on the property located at 38 South Swinton Avenue, OSSHAD to be relocated back to its current location by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation.